 Christmas loneliness is something that I’ve become accustomed to as a single parent.
-This year, as the pandemic keeps us away from family and friends, loneliness will most likely be something that many people struggle with.
 It can be especially hard to deal with loneliness if you are newly sober during this festive season.
 Drinking, loneliness, and the festive season went hand in hand for me.
 The holidays gave me a free pass to drink.
 Festive drinks.
 Different drinks than the usual.
-They were all drunk with the same glass after glass momentum and had the same results as all the other drinking nights of the year.
-But somehow it felt ok.
-Expected.
+They were all drunk with the same glass after glass momentum, and had the same results as all the other drinking nights of the year.
+But somehow in December it felt ok.
+It felt expected.
 Others are probably doing it.
 With their families or partners.
 Why shouldn’t I guzzle countless strong snowballs by myself?

-In my solitude during the festive season it was like I was trying to join in with others parties remotely or consoling myself in my isolation.
+In my solitude, during the festive season, it was like I was trying to join in with other parties remotely, or consoling myself in my isolation.
 Sadly, distant partying with unknown others or consoling myself with the company of my old BFF/nemesis changed nothing.
 I was still alone, just alone and drunk.
 I actually finally cracked sobriety just before the festive season started last year.
-It was kind of good in a way because I faced the biggest drinking time of year for me head on.
+It was kind of good in a way because I faced the biggest drinking time of year for me head-on.
 I got it out of the way.

-This year I feel confident I can handle Christmas and the festive season sober.
-So how can you handle it if finding or maintaining sobriety are a struggle right now?
+This year I feel confident I can handle my sober Christmas.
+So how can you handle the festive season if finding, or maintaining sobriety is a struggle right now?

-🎄 Know your opponent– It’s the time when the wine witch/booze monster/ lizard brain, whatever you like to think of it as, is on top form.
+🎄 Know your opponent– It’s the time of year when the wine witch/booze monster/ lizard brain, whatever you like to think of it as is in top form.
 Your opponent has plenty of well-used arguments and reasons for you to drink.
 That sly voice in your head is confident because it knows how ingrained your habits are around the festive season.
 It’s going to be rubbing its hands in glee just waiting for you to do as it predicts and drink. – more reading How to Override your Lizard Brain

 🎄Be prepared– get in a stock of treats.
 Alcohol-free drinks and snacks galore.
 At any whisper of a craving – dive in to those goodies.
 Even if you don’t fancy one because ultimately all you want is alcohol.
 The hit of sugar, carbs or af liquid is going to knock the edge off that craving. – more reading Sober Treats – Rewiring your Reward Pathways When You Go Alcohol-Free